Alyka/apex/README.md

 `docker exec -it apex php artisan module:create-admin`

-This command does the same thing as manually creating a user manually except that, in this case, the role is automatically set to admin.
+This command does the same thing as creating a user manually except that, in this case, the role is automatically set to admin.

 ## Testing

 Run the following command to test the application:

-`docker exec -it apex php artisan test`
+`docker exec -it apex php artisan test --coverage`

 A postman collection is also bundled with the project.
 You can import this collection in postman and start your manual testing straight away.
 The file is located at `src/postman/Apex.postman_collection.json`